FFY00/vigilo/README.md

 ------------------------------------------
 :shipit: Web-Based Hacking simulation game

-Vigilo is a web-based hacking simulation game, where you play the role of a hacker seeking for money and power.
+Vigilo is a web-based hacking simulation game, fully opensource, where you play the role of a hacker seeking for money and power.
 Now, this will work in PHP v5.4, v5.5, v5.6, v7.0 and nightly PHP version.

 ### Features
 You have a lot of things to do in-game: